brittmyar/brittmyar/README.md

 ### Hi there 👋

+My name is Brittany Yarbrough and I'm a software developer currently enrolled at a coding bootcamp at General Assembly.
+I love the front-end aspect of development and making everything look as good as possible.

+About me:
+I love movies (Halloween is my favorite)
+I have three dogs who I love very much

 <!--
 **brittmyar/brittmyar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.